Facial Action Unit Detection Using Attention and Relation Learning: ARL for Facial AU Detection

 where $*$ denotes the channel-wise multiplication of the feature map channels and the corresponding channel-wise attention weights.
-Considering each convolutional filter is analogous to performing a pattern detector~\cite{zhang2018interpretable} and a channel of a feature map is the response of a certain filter, our proposed channel-wise attention learning is essentially selecting related attributes.
+Considering each convolutional filter is analogous to performing a pattern detector~\cite{zhang2018interpretable} and a channel-wise feature map is the response of a certain filter, our proposed channel-wise attention learning is essentially selecting features with AU-related attributes.